aabccd021/miglite/README.md

 Using `--check` flag, you can verify wether your migration files are unchanged without actually applying them.

+Using `--up-to` flag, you can apply migrations or verify checksums only up to a specific migration file.

 ```
 miglite --db <db_file> --migrations <migrations_dir> [--check] [--up-to <migration>]
 ```